Do you like numbers and have an analytical mind? If so, a career as a Statistician might be perfect for you.

 10. Working Conditions For A Statistician

-Statisticians usually work in offices for an organization or a company.
+Statisticians usually work in offices for an organisation or a company.
 Though most work as full-time employees, some are hired as short-term contractors.

 They usually work regular business hours but may need to work overtime when working to tight deadlines on large projects.
 Their schedule mostly depends on the work location and agreement with management.

-While at work, Statisticians may work alone or in a multidisciplinary project team that comprises specialists from several fields, such as scientists, research specialists, computer programmers, and clerical and computing staff involved in the collection and analysis of data.
+Statisticians may work alone or in a project team comprising specialists from several fields.
+These include scientists, research specialists, computer programmers, and clerical and computing staff involved in collecting and analysing data.